Energy in the United Arab Emirates: Solar

 The UAE has massive solar generation potential, and its energy policy has shifted substantially due to the declining price of solar.
-The Dubai Clean Energy Strategy aims to provide 7 per cent of Dubai's energy from clean energy sources by 2020.
-It will increase this target to 25 per cent by 2030 and 75 per cent by 2050.
+Total installed solar power capacity in the UAE was over 5 gigawatts (GW) after switching on the 2 gigawatt (GW) Al Dhafra solar project in November 2023, up from 133 MW in 2014.
+Solar energy provided 4.5% of national electricity generation in the UAE in 2022 and 8.3% in 2023, compared to 0.3% in 2014.

 Nuclear

 The UAE is installing nuclear power plants to meet its electricity needs.
 It has signed an agreement with the U.S. on nuclear cooperation, and is also a signatory to the nuclear non-proliferation treaty.
-As of March, 2020, only one reactor (out of 4) in Barakah nuclear power plant is finished, and loaded with fuel, with expected start of operation in the 2020.
-Once all 4 reactors are fully operational they will provide about 5600 MW, or about 25% of electricity energy in United Arab Emirates.

-As of August 2020, unit 1 is operational, and as of September 2021, unit 2 is operational.
-Unit 3 became operational in February 2023.
+As of March 2024, all four new nuclear reactors are now fully operational in the Barakah Nuclear station, producing 5,348 MWe of electricity and allowing the UAE to produce 40 TWh of electricity per year.

 Climate change

 United Arab Emirates was 6th top carbon dioxide emitter per capita in the world in 2009: 40.31 tonnes per capita.
 Top countries were (tonnes/capita): Gibraltar 152, U.S. Virgin Islands 114, Qatar 80, Netherlands Antilles 51 and Bahrain 43.
 All emissions from building and cement production are local but some people may argue that some United Arab Emirates produced fuels and/or goods are consumed abroad.
 The UAE has begun acting aggressively to reduce its carbon emissions.
 Dubai Electricity and Water Authority (DEWA) plans a 250 MW pumped-storage hydroelectricity at Hatta using 880000000 usgal of water and 300 meter above a lower dam.

 UAE is planning to generate half of its electrical energy by 2050 from solar and nuclear sources, targeting 44% renewables, 38% gas, 12% clean coal, and 6% nuclear energy sources.

 The UAE intends to introduce electrification into the vehicle park.
-By 2030, the UAE wants to have 40.000 electric cars on its roads.
-As of September 2020, there were only 1.900 electric cars registered in the UAE.
+By 2030, the UAE wants to have 40,000 electric cars on its roads.
+As of September 2020, there were only 1,900 electric cars registered in the UAE.

+In February 2024, British firm Hycap opened offices in Abu Dhabi, UAE, planning a hydrogen-focused complex in the region.